 How much do design services cost?

 As with most things, you get what you pay for.
 Design services can vary from the preparation of a few quick sketches based on some initial information to the development of fully engineered and detailed working drawings (blueprints).
-For full design and engineering services, fees usually range between 5% and 10% of the construction cost of the project; for initial consultation and preparing a design sketch or two, fees usually start at around a thousand dollars.
+For full design and engineering services, fees usually range between 5% and 10% of the construction cost of the project depending on the size, complexity, etc; for initial consultation and preparing a design sketch or two, fees usually start at around two or three thousand dollars.

 How much does a barn cost to build?